 My mom kicked me out last week.
 I need to go to the doctor, but the doctor says she won’t see me without my mom’s permission.
 I want to be emancipated so I can see the doctor.

 In Minnesota, a minor who is not living with parents or legal guardian can make decisions about their medical care without someone else’s permission.
 The youth may end up being responsible for paying the bill, and the doctor may decide it is in the child’s best interests for the parents to be told about the visit, but youth living on their own do not have to be “emancipated” to consent to medical care without parental permission.
 See our fact sheet Can I go to the doctor on my own if I’m under 18?

 On the other hand, some problems may be resolved by showing that you are considered emancipated.
 For instance, a landlord may refuse to rent to you unless you provide proof that you are emancipated.
 The landlord may be satisfied by a statement signed by your parent or a letter from a lawyer laying out the facts and the law that lead to a conclusion that you should be considered emancipated.

 No. In Minnesota you are an adult when you are 18 years old.
-Laws based on a person’s age will continue to apply to you, even though you live as an emancipated minor.
-For instance, you will still have to be off the streets by curfew, you will be considered truant if you don’t go to school, you will not be able to buy alcohol or cigarettes, and you will not be able to vote.
+Laws based on a person’s age continue to apply to you, even though you live as an emancipated minor.
+For instance, you still have to be off the streets by curfew, you are considered truant if you don’t go to school, you can't buy alcohol or cigarettes, and you can't vote.